saumyarex/saumyarex/README.md

-# 👋 Hi, I'm Saumya Ranjan Nayak
+# 👋 Hi, I'm Saumya

 I'm a full-stack developer who loves building modern, responsive web applications.
 I specialize in the **MERN stack**, work fluently with **Next.js**, and enjoy polishing interfaces with **Tailwind CSS**.
 I'm currently focused on building productized tools and indie projects that are fast, functional, and user-centric.